tykling/tlsscout/README.md

 By default ALLOW_ANONYMOUS_VIEWING is True which means that the information collected by the tlsscout instance is public without logging in.
 Set to false to require login to see stuff.

+By default ENABLE_SIGNUP is true which means new accounts can be created.
+Change to False to prevent new signups.